Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ####Falling asleep

-If I do have a built up sleep pressure, and it is within my sleep window, and I can't

-I find that if it is my bedtime, and I have a typical sleep drive

 #####Timing

+It's hardly original, but the most important factor for falling asleep is to have a consistent bedtime.

+[maybe insert some stuff about circadian mechanisms]

 #####Waking up

-The thing that helps the most (??) with maintaining a consistent sleep time is having a consistent wakeup time.
+The single thing that helps the most (??) with maintaining a consistent sleep time is having a consistent wakeup time.

 ######Inner wake up call